 Want to learn more?
 Keep reading the article by Dr. William Suerinck & Dr. Cora Luchino.

-In a recent referendum, about seven out of ten Swiss people voted in favour of health insurance companies continuing to cover the costs of homeopathic services.
 According to the World Health Organisation, the so-called “sweet” medicine of homeopathy is the second most widely used medicine in the world.
 But what are the benefits of this individualised and completely natural medicine, where time is taken to observe and optimise the healing process?
 The answer is given by Doctor William Suerinck and Doctor Cora Luchino, who both practise at the Pierre Blanche Health Centre in the canton of Fribourg.

 What is so-called sweet medicine or homeopathy?
 And how does it differ from conventional medicine?